As explained in the page about the

 anatomy of the economy, the

-monetary system to the economy is like the operating system to a
+monetary system is to the economy what the operating system is to a

 computer.
 Just as applications run on the computer's operating